resibots/blackdrops/docs/basic_tutorial.md

 #### Compiling and running your scenario

+**Using the provided scripts**

+This requires that you have installed everything using the scripts.

 You should now do the following:

 - `cd /path/to/repo/root` **(this is very important as the scripts assume that you are in the root of the repo)**